ncborcherding/utility/README.md

 | PRJNA705464      | 98892 | 15113   | 30340  | 0     | 3505  | 0     | Renal         | [cite](https://pubmed.ncbi.nlm.nih.gov/33861994/) |

 *****

 ### Methods

 #### Single-Cell Data Processing

 The filtered gene matrices output from Cell Ranger align function  from individual sequencing runs (10x Genomics, Pleasanton, CA) loaded into the R global environment.
 For each sequencing run cell barcodes were appended to contain a unique prefix to prevent issues with duplicate barcodes.
 The results were then ported into individual Seurat objects ([citation](https://pubmed.ncbi.nlm.nih.gov/34062119/)), where the cells with > 10% mitochondrial genes and/or 2.5x standard deviation from the mean of features were excluded for quality control purposes.
 At the individual sequencing run level, doublets were estimated using the scDblFinder (v1.4.0) R package.

 #### Annotation of Cells

 Automatic annotation was performed using the singler (v2.2.0) R package ([citation](https://pubmed.ncbi.nlm.nih.gov/30643263/)) with the HPCA ([citation](https://pubmed.ncbi.nlm.nih.gov/24053356/)) and DICE ([citation](https://pubmed.ncbi.nlm.nih.gov/30449622/)) data sets as references and the fine label discriminators.
 Individual sequencing runs were subsetted to run through the singleR algorithm in order to reduce memory demands.
-The output of all the singleR analyses were collated and appended to the meta data of the seurat object.
+The output of all the singleR analyses were collated and appended to the meta data of the Seurat object.
 Likewise, the Azimuth (v0.4.6.9004) R Package ([citation](https://pubmed.ncbi.nlm.nih.gov/34062119/) was used for automatic annotation as a partially orthogonal approach.

 #### Addition of TCR data